MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -InlineCredential
-**Note**: This parameter is available only in version 2.0.4-Preview2 or later.
+**Note**: This parameter is available only in version 2.0.4 or later, and only in PowerShell 7.

 The InlineCredential switch specifies whether to pass credentials directly in the Windows PowerShell window.
 You don't need to specify a value with this switch.

-This switch works only in Windows PowerShell 7.0 or later for connections to Exchange Online in Linux.
 This switch is similar to the Credential parameter, but with added security.
 The InlineCredential switch doesn't require you to store the credentials locally in the script, and you can enter credentials directly in an interactive PowerShell session.

+This switch does not work with accounts that use MFA.

 ```yaml
 Type: SwitchParameter